wp-plugins/thinktwit/readme.txt

 in WordPress

 1. Activate the plugin through the `Plugins` menu in WordPress

+1. Ensure the `images` directory exists in the `thinktwit` folder with 755 permissions

 Updates are automatic.
 Click on `Upgrade Automatically` if prompted from the admin menu.
 If you ever have to manually upgrade, simply replace the files with those from the new version.